 - Alcohol affects your self-control.
 Alcohol depresses your central nervous system, lowers your inhibitions, and impairs your judgment.
 Drinking can lead to risky behaviors, like having unprotected sex.
-Furthermore, 90 percent of all acquaintance rapes occur when one or both people have been drinking.

 - Alcohol can kill you.
 Drinking large amounts of alcohol can lead to a coma or even death.
-Alcohol consumption by college students is linked to at least 1,400 student deaths and 500,000 unintentional injuries each year (National Institute on Alcohol Abuse and Alcoholism).

 - Alcohol can hurt you, even if you are not the one drinking.
 If you are around people who are drinking, you have an increased risk for injury.
 At the very least, you may have to deal with friends who are sick, out of control, or unable to care for themselves.